Jo (TV series): Cancellation

 TF1 announced the show's cancellation on June 7, 2013, shortly before filming on the second season was scheduled to begin, citing disappointing ratings and prohibitive costs.
 A few days later, co-creator René Balcer reacted to the news at the Monte-Carlo Television Festival, expressed hope that the series might still continue due to its international success and blamed TF1 and the changes they made to the show for its reception in France and wherever the TF1 version was shown.
 He pointed out that the official original version had met with greater success wherever it played.

-Part of the show was financed through a deal with US based Ion TV.
+Part of the show was financed through a deal with US-based Ion TV.
 Jo was allegedly going to be Ion's first foray into an original TV series, but things went awry, either because the network got cold feet or there was a terrible misunderstanding.
-When pressed for payment, Ion TV purportedly cited creative concerns, such as the "intelligibility" of Reno's accent.
+When pressed for payment, Ion TV purportedly cited creative concerns, such as the "intelligibility" of Jean Reno's accent.
 Atlantique Productions now claims $4 million transatlantic breach-of-contract lawsuit in direct damages, plus alleges it has been further harmed by the "loss of value to the Series in the marketplace," since losing an American network distributor allegedly adversely affects the license fees that the producers can get in other territories.
 The producers also say that have been scrambling to find funding so it can meet contractual delivery obligations to other licensees.
 The loss of this American distributor led to the cancellation of the show.